jaepass/commercejs-react-checkout/README.md

 ### 3. Build out the checkout page

 There are four core properties that are required to process an order using Commerce.js - `customer`, `shipping`, `fulfillment`, and `payment`.
 Let's get back to your constructor's state and start to define the fields you need to capture in the checkout form.
 The main property objects will all go under a `form` object.
 You will then bind these properties to each single field in the render function with the `value` attribute.
-Note the values filled out in the data, these are arbitray values that will prefill the checkout form when it mounts.
+Note the values filled out in the data, these are arbitrary values that will prefill the checkout form when it mounts.

 ```jsx
 class Checkout extends Component {